Stalking & Technology-based Abuse

 Therefore, what screens deliver may lead to extreme needs, opinions, behavior, and even crimes if you are a bad person, for lack of a better term, unlike the rest of us who just squander our time in a strictly platonic, one-way-only relationship with Brad Pitt for over 30 years.

 Joking aside, human beings are visual creatures who objectify what they see – we are the subjects of our own lives; what we see is not.
-Combine that with technology-based abuse, and you have a situation that could present an extreme and possibly mortal danger to the victims.
+Combine that with technology-based abuse, and you have a situation that could present an extreme and possibly mortal danger to stalking victims.

 “Earlier conceptualizations of technology-based abuse have given less attention to humiliation; that is, one partner publishing information online with the intent of hurting the other partner. … In addition to inflicting immediate pain on the victim, with this form of abuse, the perpetrator shows disregard for potential long-term damage.
 Attention should be directed towards understanding both the perpetration and consequences of acts of humiliation used to control a partner or as an act of revenge, as well as the use of social media to maintain control over a couple’s public image … across different measurement and sampling strategies, survivors of IPV commonly experience direct stalking and technology-based stalking and harassment as a part of the pattern of coercive control.
 Research should continue to examine these forms of abuse and consider the relationship of technology-based abuse with risk for future violence and homicide.”